guipostic/M2_GENIOMHE_C/01_basics.md

 ### Function prototype
    - A function prototype is a declaration of a function that provides information about its name, return type, and parameters.
 It serves as a blueprint for the function.
-   - The function prototype typically appears before the `main` function in your C program, or you can place it in a header file (.h) and include that file in your source code.
+   - The function prototype typically appears before the `main` function in the C program, or you can place it in a header file (.h) and include that file in the source code.

    ```c
    // Function prototype